-The company currently holds a number of Newfoundland and Labrador properties acquired through the Alterra acquisition, the B and A Minerals option and subsequent staking in Labrador.
+The company currently holds a number of Newfoundland and Labrador properties acquired through the Alterra acquisition, the B and A Minerals option, the Quinlan option and subsequent staking in Labrador.
 Four properties have recently been the focus of exploration or planning activities: the Strange Lake property, the Red Wine property, the Port Hope Simpson REE District and the Henley Harbour property.
 The B and A Mineral option in Labrador, now a part of the Port Hope Simpson REE District, and subsequent staking has also been the subject of a National Instrument 43-101 compliant report dated June 30, 2010.
+On February 13, 2012, a National Instrument 43-101 compliant report was filed on the Foxtrot Prospect, Port Hope Simpson REE District.
 The other properties are discussed below.